The term “white hat SEO” refers to SEO tactics that are in line with the terms and conditions of the major search engines, including Google.

-White Hat SEO is the opposite of Black Hat SEO.
-Generally, White Hat SEO refers to any practice that improves your search performance on a search engine results page (SERP) while maintaining the integrity of your website and staying within the search engines’ terms of service.
+White hat SEO is the opposite of Black Hat SEO.
+Generally, white hat SEO refers to any practice that improves your search rankings on a search engine results page (SERP) while maintaining the integrity of your website and staying within the search engines’ terms of service.
 These tactics stay within the bounds as defined by Google.
-Examples include:
+Examples of white hat SEO include:

-Not engaging in White Hat SEO can get your site banned from Google and other search engines!
+Failure to engage only in White Hat SEO practices can get your site banned from Google and other search engines.

 Why risk it?
 Check out a complete description of Google-approved SEO techniques at Webmaster Guidelines.
 Google’s Webmaster resources are the go-to place to learn Google white hat SEO practices.